Lemmas: Generation, Selection, Application: Background and Related Work

-From the perspective of lemma application, the cache use by the \SGCD generators realizes \emph{replacement} as discussed in Sect.~\ref{sec:background}.
-Search at lower levels than the calling level is replaced by cache retrieval, and replacement can be subject to heuristic restriction. \SGCD further maintains a set of \name{abandoned} $\la \plv{level}, \plv{D-term}, \plv{formula} \ra$ triples, those that are generated but do not qualify for entering the cache or were removed from the cache.
+When lemmas are provided to \SGCD, they are used to initialize the cache, replacing search at levels lower than the calling level.\footnote{Replacement can be subject to heuristic restrictions.} \SGCD further maintains a set of \name{abandoned} $\la \plv{level}, \plv{D-term}, \plv{formula} \ra$ triples, those that are generated but do not qualify for entering the cache or were removed from the cache.
 These are kept as a source for heuristic evaluation of other triples and for lemma generation.

 For theorem proving, \SGCD proceeds as shown in Fig.~\ref{fig-sgcd-pseudocode}.
 Input parameter $g$ is the goal formula, while parameters $\g{maxLevel}$ and $\g{preAddMaxLevel}$ are configurable. \pl{enum\_dterm\_mgt\_pairs} represents a particular generator that is also configurable.
 It enumerates argument bindings nondeterministically: if it succeeds in the inner loop, an exception returns the D-term $d$. $C$ is the cache.
 The procedure \pl{merge\_news\_into\_cache($N,C$)} merges newly generated $\la \plv{level}, \plv{D-term}, \plv{formula}\ra$ triples~$N$ into the cache~$C$.
 If $\g{maxLevel}$ is configured as 0, the method proceeds in purely goal-driven mode with the inner loop performing iterative deepening on the level~$m$.
 Similarity to CM-CT provers can be shown empirically by comparing the sets of solved TPTP problems \cite{cw:sgcd}.
 Generally successful configurations of $\g{preAddMaxLevel}$ typically have values 0--3.